MattMcManis/Ink/README.md

 ## Overview

-A fun little program to make your PC Keyboad sound like an old fashioned Typewriter.
+A fun program to make your PC Keyboad sound like an old fashioned Typewriter.

 Uses [C# Global Keyboard Listener](https://gist.github.com/Ciantic/471698).